Fattafatta/rescript-jotai/README.md

 #### Resettable atom (`Jotai.Utils.AtomWithReset.make`)

-Creates an atom that can be resetted to its initialValue with the `useResetAtom` hook.
+Creates an atom that can be reset to its initialValue with the `useResetAtom` hook.

 ```rescript
 let atom = Jotai.Utils.AtomWithReset.make(1)